SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 ### MetaData element

 The metadata element defines which of the classic publishing page fields need to be taken over as metadata for the modern page.
+As sometimes you want the metadata to be also represented using the OOB Page Properties web part you indicate that via these optional attributes:

+- **ShowPageProperties**: will the page properties web part be added on the resulting modern page
+- **PagePropertiesRow**: row that will hold the page properties web part
+- **PagePropertiesColumn**: column that will hold the page properties web part
+- **PagePropertiesOrder**: the order of the page properties web part in the defined row/column

 For each field that you want to take over you'll need to add a Field element specifying:

 - **Name**: the name of the field in the classic publishing page
 - **TargetFieldName**: the name of the field in the target modern page
 - **Functions**: If set to empty then the field value from the classic publishing page is taken as is, however if you specify a function here then the output of that function is used
+- **ShowInPageProperties**: If set to true and if showing the page properties web part was turned on than this field is shown in the page properties web part

 > [!Note]
-> Functions support is not available for taxonomy fields.
+> - Functions support is not available for taxonomy fields
+> - Page property web part configuration was introduced in the June 2019 release

 #### Page preview image options